walmartlabs/concord-website/docs/plugins/looper.md

 - `apiToken`: looper's api token, It can be omitted as concord will provide default api token to call looper jobs
 - `baseUrl`: looper's server url, if not provided default looper url will be used
 - `jobName`: looper's job name
-- `parameters`: only for looper's parametrize job, details in [Call Parameterize Job](#call-parameterize-job);
+- `parameters`: only for looper's parametrize job, details in [Calling Parameterized Job](#calling-parameterized-job);
 - `userName`: looper's username, It can be omitted as concord will provide default username to call looper jobs

-### Call Parameterize Job
+### Calling Parameterized Job
-Concord can also call looper's parameterize jobs, Following is ths list of supported parameters;
+Concord can also trigger looper's parameterized jobs, following is the list of supported parameters;

 - String parameter
 - Boolean parameter
-- File parameter
+- File parameter, details in [File Parameter](#file-parameter);
 - Choice parameter
+- Password parameter

-- Password parameter, user must set the password parameter value as `<DEFAULT>` in order to use the default password set in looper job configuration
+**Note:** Set the password parameter value as `<DEFAULT>` in order to use the default password set in looper job configuration

 From looper's perspective, `String`, `Boolean`, `Choice` and `Password` parameters are all simple string `key:value` pairs.
-Looper will check the key and map the given value over the looper's specified type so any invalid value may result in exception.
+Looper will check the key and map the given value over the looper's specified type and any invalid value may result in exception.

 ```yaml
 flows: